 - Source trusted and privacy-vetted third-party data from the Data Marketplace to use in their people-based marketing campaigns on Facebook

 When Facebook first announced its changes, we immediately began working on a solution that would enable all marketers to continue to do people-based marketing on Facebook in a manner comparable to what they’re doing across the open web.

 For marketers who were using Facebook’s Custom Audiences and Partner Categories, LiveRamp’s Facebook Integration allows you to continue to use first-party data and high-quality third-party data to reach your most valuable audiences on Facebook.

-The IdentityLink Data Store’s unique integration with Facebook Custom Audiences enables self-serve usage of trusted third-party data for targeting from over 40 offline data providers.
+The Data Marketplace’s unique integration with Facebook Custom Audiences enables self-serve usage of trusted third-party data for targeting from over 40 offline data sellers.